kbowden1800/bouncing-box/README.md

 - `400px`
 - `0px`

-The left property determines how far from the _left_ side of the screen the box is.
-As the value increases, the box moves to the right.
-As the value decreases, the box moves to the left. `0px` sets the box to the left side of the screen.
+The `left` property determines how far from the _left_ side of the screen the box is.
+- As the value increases, the box moves to the right.
+- As the value decreases, the box moves to the left.
+- `0px` sets the box to the left side of the screen.

-## Step 2: Move the Box with JavaScript
+## Step 2: Move the `box` with JavaScript

-We can move the box using CSS but in order to program the box to move on its own we'll need to use JavaScript.
+CSS allows us to hard code a starting position for the box.
+If we want the position of the box to change continuously, we'll need to use JavaScript.

 **FIND:** Open the `index.js` file.
 Then, find the `moveBoxTo` Function (around **line 20**).
 It looks like this: